open-sauced/docs/docs/maintainers/growing-your-project.md

 The methods utilized to collaborate and communicate with your team play a crucial role in the growth of your open source project.
 Creating and sharing your project's [Workspace](../features/workspaces.md) page with your team members can be helpful in fostering a collaborative environment.
 After creating this page, here are some ways to leverage its information to engage with your team:

-- Analyze the closed number Pull Requests and Issues tabs and the PR velocity to think of new ways to quickly review and merge people's contributions.
+- Analyze the amount of closed and opened pull requests and issues in their corresponding sections as well as your project's [PR velocity](../welcome/glossary.md#pr-velocity) rate to think of new ways to quickly review and merge people's contributions.
 - Use the amount of stars and forks displayed in the Engagement tab to discuss the effectiveness of current promotion strategies and to determine new methods to promote the project.

 ## Additional Resources